GabeScott/standard-works-vault/General Conference/2007 April - Let Virtue Garnish Thy Thoughts Unceasingly.md

 You may plan on marriage, and hope for it, but you are not certain that it will come.
 And even though you marry, education will be of great benefit to you.
 Don’t just drift along, letting the days come and go without improvement in your lives.
 The Lord will bless you as you make the effort.
 Your lives will be enriched and your outlook broadened as your minds are opened to new vistas and knowledge.

 The next item is the payment of tithing.
 Glorious is the promise of the Lord concerning those who pay their tithes.
-He says in modern revelation that they “shall not be burned” (see D&C 64:23).
+He says in modern revelation that they “shall not be burned” (see [[D&C 64.23|D&C 64:23]]).

 His great promise is found in the words of Malachi.
 Said He: “Will a man rob God?
 Yet ye have robbed me.
 But ye say, Wherein have we robbed thee?
-In tithes and offerings. ...
+In tithes and offerings. …

-“Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it” (Malachi 3:8, 10).
+“Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it” ([[Malachi 3.8|Malachi 3:8, 10]][[Malachi 3.10|]]).

 And then He goes on to say something very interesting.
 Listen to this:

 “And I will rebuke the devourer for your sakes, and he shall not destroy the fruits of your ground; neither shall your vine cast her fruit before the time in the field, saith the Lord of hosts.

-“And all nations shall call you blessed: for ye shall be a delightsome land” (Malachi 3:11–12).
+“And all nations shall call you blessed: for ye shall be a delightsome land” ([[Malachi 3.11|Malachi 3:11–12]][[Malachi 3.12|]]).

 While tithing is paid with money, more importantly it is paid with faith.
 I have never met an individual who paid an honest tithe who complained about it.
 Rather, he put his trust in the Lord, and the Lord never failed him.